 - Symmetrical – both sides are the same or similar.

 - Truncal — favours trunk and rarely affects limbs.

-- Unilateral – wholly or predominantly on one side of the affected region.
+- Unilateral — the rash affects one side of the bod only.

 Configuration of lesions

 Configuration refers to the shape or outline of the skin lesions.
-Skin lesions are often grouped together.
-The pattern or shape may help in diagnosis as many skin conditions have characteristic configuration.
+Skin lesions are often grouped.
+The pattern or shape may help in diagnosis as many skin conditions have a characteristic configuration.

-- Linear lesion – a linear shape to a lesion often occurs for some external reason such as scratching.
-Also striate.
+- Linear lesion — a linear shape to a lesion often occurs for some external reason, such as scratching; also known as striate.